-☐ INSPECT FOUR (4) DRIVE BELTS
+INSPECT FOUR (4) DRIVE BELTS

-Engine PTO Drive, Jackshaft Drive, Hydrostatic Ground Drive, and GHS Blower Drive.
+Engine PTO Drive, Jackshaft Drive, Hydrostatic Ground Drive, and GHS Blower Drive (if equipped).

-CHECK HYDROSTATIC TRANSMISSION OIL LEVEL Refer to LUBRICATION for Checking Hydrostatic Transmission Fluid Level in Maintenance Instructions.
-CHECK FUNCTION OF OIL PRESSURE WARNING HORN Turn the ignition key to the ON (RUN) position.
-The Oil Pressure Warning Horn should sound, indicating normal function.
+CHECK HYDROSTATIC TRANSMISSION OIL LEVEL

+Refer to LUBRICATION for Checking Hydrostatic Transmission Fluid Level in Maintenance Instructions.

+CHECK FUNCTIONS OF INSTRUMENT PAN-ELAND WARNING HORN Turn the ignition key to the ON (RUN) position.
+Voltmeter, Oil Pressure Warning Light, and Warning Horn should all operate, indicating normal function.
 CHECK FUNCTION OF SAFETY INTERLOCK SWITCHES Refer to Operating Instructions to check for proper operation of safety switches, both during engine starting and with the operator leaving the seat with tractor moving forward or with the mower blades engaged.
 CHECK TIRE PRESSURE Deck Caster Wheel = 20 PSI (137 kPa) Drive = 15 PSI (103 kPa) Tailwheel = 20 PSI (137 kPa) If equipped with optional pneumatic tires CHECK SECURITY OF DRIVE WHEEL BOLTS The eight (8) lug bolts mounting the drive tires should each be torqued to 75 to 85 lb·ft (102 to 115 N·m).
-ADJUST MOWER CUTTING HEIGHT, IF REQUIRED Position the hitch pins in the four deck support pins.
+ADJUST MOWER CUTTING HEIGHT, IF RE-QUIRED Position the hitch pins in the four deck support pins.
 Refer to the "Cutting Height Adjustment" decal on the deck gearbox cover.
-CHECK AND CLEAN GRASS BUILDUP UN- DERNEATH MOWER DECK (and inside GHS blower) Refer to CLEANING the GHS Blower in Maintenance Instructions for blower cleaning information. ⚠ DANGER Never operate cutter blades with deck in raised position because it is hazardous.
+CHECK AND CLEAN GRASS BUILDUP UN-DERNEATH MOWER DECK (and inside GHS blower, if equipped) Refer to CLEANING the GHS Blower in Maintenance Instructions for blower cleaning information.
+DANGER Never operate cutter blades with deck in raised position because it is hazardous.
+The tilt-up deck can be secured in the raised posi-